devplayer0/fyp/report.md

 course.

-DevOps is a popular set of software development practices that can be summarised as the combination of DEVelopment and OPerations [@devops].
-Although flexible and sometimes loosely defined, there are often Continuous Integration and Continuous Deployment stages (together referred to CI/CD).
+DevOps is a popular set of software development practices that can be summarised as the combination of software DEVelopment and OPerations [@devops].
+Although flexible and sometimes loosely defined, there are usually Continuous Integration and Continuous Deployment stages (together referred to CI/CD).
 Here, changes to software are automatically built and tested (CI) before being automatically deployed (CD).

-The manner in which software is built and tested varies significantly, but the inputs and outputs are usually similar.
-Code to be tested exists in a version control system (VCS), such as Git.
-A CI/CD tool pulls this code and uses some kind of build tool to produce a result that can be evaluated (e.g. a binary executable).
-Following this, a test suite might be used to ensure the software behaves correctly.
-If the tests pass, a deployment tool can then be used to make the changes available to a wide audience, such as a web application.
+The manner in which software is built and tested varies significantly, but the inputs and outputs between steps are usually similar:

+1. Code to be tested exists in a version control system (VCS), such as Git
+2. A CI/CD tool pulls this code and uses some kind of build tool to produce a result that can be evaluated (e.g. a binary executable)
+3. A test suite ensures the software behaves correctly
+4. If the tests pass, a deployment tool is used to make the changes available to a wide audience, such as re-provisioning servers for a web application

 ``` {.yaml label="lst:github-actions" caption="GitHub Actions pipeline example"}
 name: Build and deploy presentation